pypa/pipenv/docs/advanced.rst

 To install pipenv in a fancy way, we recommend using `pipsi <https://github.com/mitsuhiko/pipsi>`_.

+Pipsi is a powerful tool which allows you to install Python scripts into isolated virtual environments.

 To install pipsi, first run this::

     $ curl https://raw.githubusercontent.com/mitsuhiko/pipsi/master/get-pipsi.py | python